Local Safety Action Plans

 The NJTPA will assist in developing plans for the following counties: Bergen, Hunterdon, Morris, Passaic, Ocean, Somerset, Sussex, and Warren.
-(Middlesex County created a safety plan in 2022).
+(Middlesex County adopted its Vision Zero Action Plan in 2022).
 Four NJTPA counites (Essex, Hudson, Monmouth, and Union) applied for and received SS4A grants in FY 2022 to develop their safety plans.
 In addition, the NJ Sports and Exhibition Authority and the Borough of Dunellen and City of Paterson also received SS4A grants.

 Local Safety Action Plans (sometimes also called Local Road Safety Plans) create a framework for focusing safety activities towards addressing the most pressing needs and matching safety problems with effective solutions.
 They are an important call to action to reduce and eventually eliminate fatal and serious injury crashes on all roadways.
 Local Safety Action Plans are also a FHWA proven safety countermeasure.

 Join the NJTPA’s upcoming webinar series, presented in coordination with the FHWA and the NJ Department of Transportation, will outline the steps towards creating strong safety plans.
 Please register below for these webinars.

 Webinar 1: Welcome and Overview, September 14, 2023